 How much does a gym membership cost?

-The cheapest traditional gym is Planet Fitness at around $10 a month, plus an annual fee.
-On the other end of the spectrum is Equinox, where memberships range between $160 and $250, and it has a $300 initiation fee.
+The cheapest traditional gym is Planet Fitness, at around $10 a month, plus an annual fee.
+On the other end of the spectrum is Equinox, where base memberships cost about $2,200 per year, and it has a $500 initiation fee.

-Overall, in the US, the average cost of a gym membership per month is around $58, or $696 per year.
+Overall, in the US, the average cost of a gym membership per month is around $31.71.

 If you’ve been waffling about joining a gym or not in recent years, it’s probably a good time to look for discounted memberships.
-As health clubs worldwide are reopening, many are offering incentives to grow their membership numbers as quickly as possible.
+As health clubs worldwide are reopening, many offer incentives to grow their membership numbers as quickly as possible.

 Now, if you’re a gym owner, you’re probably not thrilled about recent gym membership statistics.
 Gym membership dues are the lifeblood of your gym, after all.
 But, there are encouraging signs if you’ve managed to get through the worst of it.